On the hierarchy of natural theories: Turing Degree Theory

-We will explore the analogy between the recursion-theoretic and proof-theoretic well-ordering phenomena throughout this paper.
-On the one hand, we will describe proof-theoretic theorems from \cite{montalban2019inevitability, pakhomov2018reflection, pakhomov2021reducing, walsh2020note} whose statements and proofs were inspired by this recursion-theoretic research.
-On the other hand, we will also describe purely recursion-theoretic results from \cite{lutz2020incompleteness} that were inspired by the aforementioned proof-theoretic theorems.
+We will explore the analogy between the recursion-theoretic and proof-theoretic well-ordering phenomena throughout the rest of this paper.
+In particular, we will look at proof-theoretic results inspired by Martin's Conjecture and its partial realizations.